 A new center opens to help people who have involvement in the criminal justice system with mental health or substance abuse issues.
-The Assessment and Intervention Center, or AIC, is the first building to open at Indianapolis’ Criminal Justice Campus.
+The Assessment and Intervention Center, or AIC, is the first building to open at Indianapolis’ Community Justice Campus.

 Its services include addiction withdrawal treatment and connecting people to vital resources, like housing.